Learn to Cross-Country Ski at Whistler Olympic Park

 How fit do I need to be?

 Cross-country skiing is adaptable to your fitness level.
 You can control how much effort you put in—from a casual saunter to a brisk marching pace.
-Coast Outdoors The beginner trails are gentle, and you set your own pace.
+The beginner trails are gentle, and you set your own pace.

 What if I fall?